 A challenging physical feat, a repaired relationship, an amazing vacation, a new business – something you can call your own.
 Ideally, something that creates memories that will last a lifetime.

 Give yourself a unique and life-changing gift this holiday season.
-The story and visual of the elusive goal that spawns you into action.
+The story and visual of the elusive goal spawn you into action.

 It may be the gift that keeps on giving for years to come.